When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 However, that oil doesn't come without a price.

-It’s difficult to determine the amount of oil in brewed coffee.
-The first variable is whether the coffee beans are Arabica or Robusta.
+It's difficult to determine the amount of oil in brewed coffee.
+The first variable is whether the coffee beans are of the Arabica or Robusta variety.

 Arabica beans have a lower caffeine content than Robusta beans, but their fat content is 15-17%.
 Most coffee we drink consists of Arabica coffees, although blends often include Robusta beans for their spicy, earthy tones.